How to Become a Teacher in Michigan

 - A fee may be required to receive licensure

-- Certain areas of certification such as occupational therapist, school counsellor, and school administrator may require further information.
+Certain areas of certification such as occupational therapist, school counselor, and school administrator may require further information.

 Please note that Michigan applications must be submitted by school districts, or other agents, not an individual.

 Michigan Department of Education